bbaltazar/professional-scheduling-platform/CSV_QUICKSTART.md

 - 100+ clients: ~2-3 seconds

 ### Updating Existing Clients
-- Duplicates (by email) are automatically skipped
+- Duplicates (by phone or email) are automatically skipped
 - To update: Delete old client, then re-import

 ### Export Your Client List